-What is Criminology?
+What is criminology?

-Criminology is the scientific study of crime, its causes, prevention methods, and anything related.
+Criminology is the scientific study of crime, its causes, and prevention methods.
 Criminologists work through various means to control, reduce, and prevent crime within civil society.
 It's a disciplinary field between social science and behavioral science, drawing expertise from fields as diverse as psychology, biology, and philosophy.

 Careers in criminology